sdsc/cluster-guide/quickstart/README.md

-A Perl script may be installed with each of the roll installations after running ``rocks run roll <rollname> | bash`` on the front end after rebuilding the distro to test whetheror not the roll has been properly installed.
+A Perl script may be installed with each of the roll installations after running ``rocks run roll <rollname> | bash`` on the front end after rebuilding the distro to test whether or not the roll has been properly installed.
 First you must change directory into the directory that the scripts are installed into::

 ```